Space of ancient caloric functions on some manifolds beyond volume doubling: Space of harmonic functions

 Fix $x \in B(p, R)\backslash B(p, 0.75 R)$, as before, $K_x:= \left\{ u\in K | u(x) = 0 \right\}$ is at most codimension 1.
 Therefore there exists an orthonormal transformation mapping $\{u_i\}_{i=1}^k$ to $\{v_i\}_{i=1}^k$, where $v_i \in K_x, i\geq 2$.

 By condition (b), we can use the mean value inequality with radius $r=R/4$ to deduce

 By the triangle inequality, for any $x \in B(p, R)\backslash B(p, 0.75 R)$, we have

-Therefore we can integrate to deduce where we have used the fact that $\{ u_i \}$ is an orthonormal basis in $L^2(B(p, 2 R)\backslash B(p, R_0))$ and the volume condition in (b).
+Therefore we can integrate to deduce where $E_j$ are the connected components of the annulus.
+In the above we have used the fact that $\{ u_i \}$ is an orthonormal basis in $L^2(B(p, 2 R)\backslash B(p, R_0))$ and the volume condition in (b).
 Substituting this to the right hand side of \eqref{k<}, we finish the proof.

 Concerning Condition (c), we mention the condition $\Delta r \ge 0$ whenever $r=d(x, p) (\ge R_0)$ is smooth holds if the Ricci curvature is non-negative outside a compact set and there is no conjugate point along the ray of infinite length containing $p$ and $x$, which are true in a flat cylinder or Euclidean space e.g..
 See the proof in the Corollary below, using the fact that a ray without conjugate point is distance minimizing in a tubular neighborhood.
 The condition on the geodesic flows is satisfied if the ends of the manifold are Euclidean e.g., since beyond a compact set, geodesics become straight lines.
 So all conditions of the theorem are satisfied if the ends of the manifold are Euclidean.
 Therefore, we have proven: